UEFA Futsal Euro 2022: Final draw

 The final draw was held in Zeist on 18 October 2021.
 The teams were seeded according to the UEFA senior men's futsal national team coefficient rankings, with the winner of the play-off taking the ranking of the contender with the higher coefficient, Serbia.
 For political reasons, Russia and Ukraine could not be drawn in the same group or in groups scheduled to be played on the same day (due to a potential clash of teams and clash of fans).

 Venues

 The tournament was held at two venues:

+Due to COVID-19 restrictions in the Netherlands, initial games of the tournament were held behind closed doors.
+In the evening of 25 January, the Dutch government allowed a limited number of spectators to attend matches.
+On 26 January only fans who purchased tickets before the spectator ban could attend, and from 27 January ticket sales were open to the general public.
+The capacity limits for the rest of the tournament were 1,250 at Ziggo Dome and 650 at MartiniPlaza.

 Squads

 Each national team have to submit a squad of 14 players, two of whom must be goalkeepers.
 During the final tournament, each team is allowed to replace a maximum of one outfield player if he is injured or ill severely enough to prevent his participation in the tournament.
 Each team is also allowed to temporarily replace a goalkeeper if there are fewer than two healthy goalkeepers.